jarrydcarelse/FarmConnect-DV200-Term4/README.md

 ## **Installation**

-To set up the project on your local environment, follow these steps:
+To set up Farm Connect on your local environment, follow these steps:

 1. **Install the LAMP Stack**
    Ensure you have the LAMP stack installed: